(Want to receive more corruption report updates? Subscribe here!)

 Last updated: December 2015

-Companies contend with a high corruption risk when dealing with Greece's judiciary.
+Companies contend with a high corruption risk when dealing with Greece’s judiciary.
 The institution is described as inefficient, slow and vulnerable to corruption and political influence (HRR 2014).
 Most Greek citizens perceive the judiciary to be corrupt (GCB 2013), and almost half of respondents believe abuse and bribery are widespread among the courts (European Commission, Feb.
 2014).
 The judiciary has become more effective in handling corruption and in enforcing more severe sentences in high-level corruption cases (EACRG, Feb.
 2014).
 Businesses perceive the courts as unreliable in settling disputes or challenging government regulations (GCR 2015-2016).
 Judicial processes are highly time-consuming and ineffective in, for instance, enforcing property and contractual rights (ICS 2015).
-Enforcing contracts is three times more time-consuming in average compared to other OECD countries (DB 2016).
+Enforcing contracts is three times more time-consuming on average compared to other OECD countries (DB 2016).

 The judicial system ensures arbitration proceedings for investment and trade disputes, and commercial laws accord with international norms (ICS 2015).
 Greece is a member of the International Center for the Settlement of Investment Disputes and complies with the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.